pingcap/tiunimanager-ui/README.md

 ### Configure environment variables

-If your TiUniManager server is running locally and is deployed using the default configuration, you can skip this section.
+If your TEM server is running locally and is deployed using the default configuration, you can skip this section.

 Otherwise, you need to finish the following steps.